|

 Federal agency managers, supervisors, personnel specialists, and EEO and EAP counselors dealing with medical issues and reasonable accommodation requests, as well as counselors, investigators, and advocates who litigate disability cases rely on the Disability Guide for its comprehensive reporting and commentary on topics including:

-- Substantial Limitation—including analysis under the ADAAA
+- Substantial Limitation—analysis under the ADAAA

-- Regarded as Disabilities—including analysis under the ADAAA
+- Regarded as Disabilities—analysis under the ADAAA

 - Genetic Information Nondiscrimination Act